Turkey warns Syrian army against helping Kurdish YPG in Afrin

 But while Washington has a military presence in the much larger swathes of Syria that the YPG and its allies control further east, it has not given support to the YPG in Afrin.

-This month, the United States said it had killed hundreds of pro-government troops in strikes in eastern Syria because they were attacking the alliance of militias of which the YPG spearheads.
+This month, the United States said it had killed hundreds of pro-government troops in strikes in eastern Syria because they were attacking the militia alliance that the YPG spearheads.

-Reporting by Lisa Barrington and Ellen Francis in Beirut, Suleiman al-Khalidi in Amman and Tuvan Gumrukcu, Ece Toksabay and Tulay Karadeniz in Ankara; writing by Angus McDowall; editing by Mark Heinrich
+Reporting by Lisa Barrington and Ellen Francis in Beirut, Rodi Said in northern Syria, Suleiman al-Khalidi in Amman, Tuvan Gumrukcu, Ece Toksabay and Tulay Karadeniz in Ankara; writing by Angus McDowall; editing by Mark Heinrich